Let’s have a quick review first:

 - Questions are really high quality, unlike some other exams where, for example, with questions that don’t make real sense, or don’t have any completely correct answer to choose from.

-- It’s not as commercial as some other certifications: you don’t have to take accredited courses, and self-study is accepted.
+- It’s not as expensive as most other certifications: you don’t have to take accredited courses, and self-study is accepted.
 Overall, it can be one of the least expensive certifications you can aim for -if cost is an important factor for you.

 - You learn something really valuable when you try to pass this exam, unlike some other certifications that only force you to memorize a large bunch of unrelated topics.